Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price Forecasting: Online Multivariate Distribution Regression

 \subsection{Path-based Regularized Estimation for the Scale Matrix}

+\review{Using LASSO-type regularization, the algorithm can handle high-dimensional covariate spaces for each coordinate of the distribution parameter.
+However, for high-dimensional response variables, i.e. large $D$, the number of parameters in the scale matrix grows quadratically in $D$ \secondreview{for most unconstrained parameterizations}.
+To alleviate this issue and allow for parsimonious modeling for large~$D$, we propose a path-based estimation approach that starts with a simple (highly regularized) structure of the scale matrix and gradually increases its complexity.

-\paragraph{Idea} Often, some structure can be imposed on the covariance matrix, i.e. in spatial or temporal data, which has a clear dependence pattern along the diagonal.
-In these cases, the covariance matrix can be regularized by systematically setting far off-diagonal elements to zero \citep{gabriel1962ante,zimmerman1997structured,zimmerman1998computational}.
-While both, the CD-based and the LRA-based scale matrix parametrization lend themselves to this type of regularization, the approach is mainly popular with the Cholesky-based parameterization due to the relationship between the elements of the CD and the temporal correlation for longitudinal data under the name AD-$r$ regularization.
+\secondreview{This approach is inspired by path-based estimation methods in high-dimensional statistics \citep[such as the graphical LASSO,][]{friedman2008sparse}}.} We exploit that in many cases, some structure can be imposed on the scale matrix, i.e. in spatial or temporal data, which has a clear dependence pattern along the diagonal.
+In these cases, the scale matrix can be regularized by systematically setting off-diagonal elements to zero \citep{gabriel1962ante,zimmerman1997structured,zimmerman1998computational}.
+While both, the CD-based and the LRA-based scale matrix parameterization lend themselves to this type of regularization, the approach is mainly popular with the Cholesky-based parameterizations due to the relationship between the elements of the CD and the temporal correlation for longitudinal data under the name \secondreview{antedependence-$r$ (AD-$r$)} regularization.
 However, such regularization is commonly applied a-priori and not in a data-driven fashion, see e.g. \cite{muschinski2022cholesky,zimmerman1997structured}.
-On the other side, in coordinate descent estimation of regularized problems such as LASSO, path-based estimation starting from a strongly regularized solution towards an (almost) not regularized solution has proven itself as efficient solution approach.
+On the other side, in coordinate descent estimation of regularized problems such as (graphical) LASSO, path-based estimation starting from a strongly regularized solution toward an (almost) not regularized solution has proven itself as an efficient solution approach.
 In this section, we aim to combine these two principles by introducing path-based estimation for the regularized scale matrix.
-On a high level, our algorithm starts with an ``independence-parameterization" of the scale matrix and subsequently adds more non-zero elements and thus complexity to the parameterization of the scale matrix.
-Figure \ref{fig:path_based_estimation} illustrates how the path-based estimation uses increasingly complex specifications for the scale matrix $\mat{\Sigma}$ respectively $\mat{\Omega}$.
-Formally, for some regularization parameter $\alpha$, we set the elements of the scale to zero for \begin{itemize} \item the CD-based parameterization if the indices $i,j$ are such that $|i-j| > \alpha$, \item the LRA-based parameterization if the indices $d,r$ of $\mat{V}$ are such that $r \geq \alpha$ \end{itemize} and present the schematic overview in Algorithm \ref{alg:path_based_gamlss}.
-Note that we can use warm-starting for all previously fitted elements of the scale matrix, however, due to the non-orthogonality of the elements, we need to re-estimate all elements of the scale matrix in each iteration.